 Home to nearly half of aboveground global uranium supply, Kazakhstan ranks first in world uranium production; its national uranium-mining company, Kazatomprom, is the world’s largest uranium producer.
 However, the Central Asian nation comes in second in terms of largest uranium resources.

-Kazakhstan has no national electricity grid, and at least 69 percent of its electricity production comes from coal, with the remainder supplied by natural gas (19 percent), hydro (11 percent) and wind (1 percent).
+Kazakhstan has no national electricity grid, and at least 69 percent of its electricity production comes from coal, with the remainder supplied by natural gas (20 percent), hydro (9 percent) plus renewables solar and wind (1.5 percent).
 However, the Kazakhstan government’s energy development plan details changes to the energy mix that would include 4.5 percent of electricity generation from nuclear power and 10 percent from renewable energy by 2030.
 Kazakhstan has two proposed and planned nuclear power plants.

 Uranium resources: 564,900 tonnes (9 percent of world uranium resources)

-The second largest uranium producer, Canada is third largest in terms of top uranium countries by reserves.
+The fourth largest uranium producer, Canada is third largest in terms of top uranium countries by reserves.
 The North American nation is home to the world’s two top uranium mines: Cameco’s (TSX:CCO,NYSE:CCJ) Cigar Lake and McArthur River.
-Together, they make the province of Saskatchewan an international leader in the uranium sector.
+Together, they make the province of Saskatchewan an international leader in the uranium sector, although in recent years they have spent time offline.
 Saskatchewan’s Athabasca Basin is a hotbed for uranium exploration and is known the world over for the highest-grade uranium deposits on the planet.

-Nuclear energy accounts for about 15 percent of Canada’s electricity demand.
-The country’s nuclear power infrastructure includes five power plants and 22 nuclear power reactors.
+Nuclear energy accounts for about 15 percent of Canada’s electricity demand, and its nuclear power infrastructure includes 19 nuclear power reactors.
 As the second largest country by landmass, providing reliable energy to Canada’s many remote regions poses a significant challenge.
 However, novel reactor technologies such as small modular reactors have the potential to supply power to smaller electrical grids or to remote, off-grid areas.

 Uranium resources: 486,000 tonnes (8 percent of world uranium resources)

-As the largest country by landmass, Russia has a wealth of mineral resources, including 8 percent of the world’s known uranium.
-The majority of Russia’s domestic uranium production comes by way of Rosatom, a subsidiary of ARMZ Uranium Holding, which owns the Priargunsky underground mine and is developing the Vershinnoye deposit in Southern Siberia.
+As the largest country by landmass, Russia has a wealth of resources, including 8 percent of the world’s uranium.
+The majority of Russia’s domestic uranium output comes via Rosatom, a subsidiary of ARMZ Uranium Holding, which owns the Priargunsky underground mine and is developing the Vershinnoye deposit in Southern Siberia.

 To meet the nation’s growing energy needs, Russia’s government is keen on using its uranium resources to increase its uranium output in the coming years.
-According to the WNA, nuclear energy accounts for 18 percent of Russia’s energy mix.
-Currently, the country has 38 nuclear reactors generating 28,578 megawatts electric, with an additional 21 units planned and 23 units proposed.
+According to the WNA, nuclear energy accounts for 19 percent of Russia’s energy mix.
+Currently, the country has 38 nuclear reactors generating 28,578 megawatts electric, with an additional 3 units under construction, 27 units planned and 21 units proposed.

 Uranium resources: 448,300 tonnes (7 percent of world uranium resources)